withastro/docs/src/pages/en/core-concepts/astro-components.md

 ### Differences between Astro and JSX

 Astro component syntax is a superset of HTML.
-It was designed to feel familiar to anyone with HTML or JSX experience, but there a couple of key differences between `.astro` files and JSX.
+It was designed to feel familiar to anyone with HTML or JSX experience, but there are a couple of key differences between `.astro` files and JSX.

 #### Attributes